drts01/notes/stackedit/Code School.md

 # Why

+# Metrics
-# Success Metrics
+# Success
 * Demonstrate competency in basic/fundamental CS concepts
 * Contribute/Publish a coding CV (i.e. Github repos)
-* Can articulate how coding c
+* Can articulate how coding can be applied to interests outside of "tech".
+## Other
+* Purse CS related career, degree, hobbies, or goin

 # Resources
 ## Editors